trashbirdecology/luisdva.github.io/_posts/2017-11-07-dog-tree-remix.md

         <figcaption>Tidy data makes Jango happy.</figcaption>
 </figure>

+# Match the tips labels with a separate table, even when there are errors or spelling variations

 Once we have the data from the json file we can match it up with a table from the Parker et al. paper that explains the breed abbreviations and the clades they belong to.
 This way we can filter out the rows that aren’t present in the tree.
 To relate the breeds on the tree with the breed traits previously imported, I used the _fuzzyjoin_ package to merge the table with the tip labels, with the breed names, with the table of breed attributes.
 The process of maximizing overlap between the taxa present in a tree and the taxa that have trait data available is a big deal in comparative studies.

 By using _fuzzyjoin_, I managed to avoid losing information in the case of typos or minor variations in spelling.
-For example, “Toy Mnachester Terrier” is misspelled in the genome paper table but I was still able to match it, and the _stringdist_ join also caught the alternative spellings of Xoloizcuintle.
+For example, “Toy **Mnachester** Terrier” is misspelled in the genome paper table but I was still able to match it, and the _stringdist_ join also caught the alternative spellings of Xoloizcuintle.
 In the end I still had to make some matches manually (for example: change Pug to Pug Dog and specify that Foxhound in one table refers to American Foxhound in another).

 {% highlight r %}
 #write to disk